belindaduncan/eyeExercise/README.md

 How to Install and Run the Project.
   1. Download - Project files to local machine
   4. Click and drag HTML file to local web browser.
-  5. Move the cursor on screen to see the interaction of the eye balls.
+  5. click the "Add PacMan" button to create a magical experience.
+  6. click the "Start game" button to watch them all bounce around.

 Roadmap of future improvements:
   1. Enhancement to be made include introducing buttons that would allow the user to open and close the eyes.
 Also in the works is creating a mouth so users can enjoy opening and closing the mouth.